CodedByHasan/kubernetes-examples/docs/index.md

 # Kubernetes Examples

-This repository provides example question used in preparation for [CKAD](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/).
+This repository provides example questions used in preparation for [CKAD](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/).
 The examples are taken from [KodeKloud Engineer](https://engineer.kodekloud.com/) and [KodeKloud](https://kodekloud.com/).